-For $\epsilon \gtrsim 8.37$, modes with $m\ge 2$ are excited, where the dominant $m-$angular mode induces snake-like instabilities that cause the soliton to break up with the production of $m-$ vortex pairs.
-In summary, we are highlighting the occurrence of a phenomenon that has not been previously reported when considering predictions from purely analytical studies compared with exact computational results.
+For $\epsilon \gtrsim 8.37$, modes with $m\ge 2$ are excited, where the dominant $m-$angular mode induces snake-like instabilities that cause the soliton to break up with the production of $m-$ vortex pairs.\\ { In closing, we draw attention to the key findings reported by Anderson et al.~\cite{2001Anderson}, who observed the formation of stable vortex rings resulting from the decay of a dark soliton formed in one component of a two-component Bose–Einstein condensate confined within a spherically symmetric potential.
+The dark soliton produced in one component (once the other component is removed), becomes susceptible to dynamical snake instabilities which decay into stable vortex rings.
+Our present results show that this is not achievable within a spherical 2D framework, where the condensate is confined to a bubble skin.
+To form closed loops in the core—identified as vortex rings—the third dimension is necessary.
+Further, we are highlighting that by reducing the 3D system to a quasi-2D geometry within a bubble, the vortex rings that typically arise from the decay of dark solitons are replaced by coupled vortices localized at the surface.
+While this outcome may be anticipated, we present a clear and specific rule governing the snake instability decay across different instability modes, as illustrated in Fig. ~\ref{fig03}.
+This finding reveals an important aspect that paves the way for further exploration, particularly using experimental setups like the one reported in ~\cite{2001Anderson}.\\ } In summary, for dark solitons on a sphere, we are highlighting the occurrence of a universal mechanism that controls the resulting vortex state, based on purely analytical studies compared with exact computational results.
 Our predictions for a single BEC in a sphere should provide valuable information for ongoing experimental investigations.